Quintus Haterius: Career

 After the death of Augustus, Tiberius made a show of reluctance to accept power so that he not look ambitious.
 Asinius Gallus and Haterius both urged Tiberius to set aside his modesty and assume power.
-Tacitus quotes Haterius: quo usque pateris, Caesar non adesse caput rei publicae? ("How long, Caesar, will you allow the state to be without a head?")
-Suetonius may have also quoted him, but did not mention his name.
+Tacitus quotes Haterius as saying "How long, Caesar, will you allow the state to be without a head?"
+Suetonius may have also quoted Haterius without mentioning his name.
 Fearing Tiberius' reaction to his urging, Haterius went to the palace to beg forgiveness and threw himself at Tiberius' knees.
 But his clumsy effort brought the emperor to the ground, and the guards, thinking this was an attack upon Tiberius's person, pounced upon Haterius to kill him.
 The intervention of Livia saved his life.

-Haterius was also involved in putting restrictions on the luxury of the country.
-It was decided by the senate that solid gold vessels should not be used to serve food, and that it was disgraceful for men to wear silken clothes purchased from the East.
+Haterius was also involved in sumptuary laws.
+It was decided by the senate that solid gold vessels should not be used to serve food, and that it was disgraceful for men to wear silk clothes purchased from the East.

 As his age advanced, however, Haterius became less well regarded.
 In a senate meeting discussing how to honour the two sons of Tiberius, Haterius brought forth a motion that all decrees passed that day should be erected in the Senate house in solid gold letters; but his suggestion was laughed at as being foolish.

 Quintus Haterius died with the highest honours at the end of AD 26.
 Yet an obituary written by Tacitus stated that although he was famous for his oratory skills during his lifetime, that fame had died away and that "while the research and labours of other authors are valued by an after age, the harmonious fluency of Haterius died with him."